-for a dual-axis galvo mirror system, and PY003 tip and tilt platform adapter that is compatible with both single- and dual-axis galvo systems.
+A range of mounting adapters is available to ease the integration of the single- and dual-axis galvo systems into optical systems.
+These include a 30 mm cage mount for a single-axis galvo mirror, a post and cage compatible mount for a dual-axis galvo mirror system, and adapter for the PY003 tip and tilt platform that is compatible with both single- and dual-axis galvo systems.
 An optional enclosure for the galvo driver card is also available.